funkysi1701/funkysi1701.github.io/content/posts/2024/common-ai-copilot-terms.md

 Generative Adversarial Networks (GANs) are a class of neural networks used for generating new data samples that are similar to a given training dataset.
 GANs consist of two networks: a generator that creates new data samples and a discriminator that evaluates the authenticity of the generated samples.
 GANs are used in applications such as image synthesis, data augmentation, and style transfer.

 By understanding these common AI and Copilot terms, you can better navigate the rapidly evolving field of artificial intelligence and leverage these technologies in your projects.

-For more detailed information and tutorials, visit [Microsoft Learn](https://learn.microsoft.com/).